 After dealing with everything from the small team initiatives to the enterprise-level transformations as a project manager, there are tools that refine results across the board.

 In this step-by-step guide, I intend to share everything you need to learn about Affinity Diagrams through the lens of a PMP.
-Whether you are preparing for your PMP exam or wanting to better your project management skills, this guide will equip you with the knowledge of how this multifaceted tool can help you change your problem-solving and idea organization approach.
+Whether you are preparing for your PMP exam or want to better your project management skills, this guide will equip you with the knowledge of how this multifaceted tool can help you change your problem-solving and idea organization approach.

-An Affinity Diagram (in a PMP setting is known as an Affinity Chart) is a method to systematically sort plausible chunks of or data, ideas, or opinions into their logical categories.
+An Affinity Diagram (in a PMP setting is known as an Affinity Chart) is a method to systematically sort plausible chunks of data, ideas, or opinions into their logical categories.
 The technique was developed by Japanese anthropologist Jiro Kawakita in the 1960s and is sometimes referred to as the KJ Method (after his initials).

 In project management, we describe the Affinity Diagram as a graphical representation that assists teams in discovering trends and relationships amongst chaotic, complex information.
 It is especially useful when working with fuzziness or when one has to organize output from different participants.

-In a PMP context, I have been able to appreciate the value associated with Affinity Diagrams which includes the following:
+In a PMP context, I have been able to appreciate the value associated with Affinity Diagrams, which includes the following:

-A well constructed Affinity Diagram is developed through a systematic procedure.
+A well-constructed Affinity Diagram is developed through a systematic procedure.
 This is how I do it:

 1. Organizing the brainstorming session